-^{} CCY is the currency basket corresponding to the currency composition in the fund's benchmark portfolio.
-The basket consists of 35 currencies internationally.
+CCY is the currency basket corresponding to the currency composition in the fund's benchmark portfolio.
+The basket consisted of 34 currencies internationally at the end of 2013.
 The use of the currency basket is mandated by the Ministry of Finance.
 Relative return is supplemental information.